-Gentle Reader, please not that this blog post contains spoilers for those who have not yet read Manners & Mutiny.
-Please skip to the Daily Dose if you haven’t read the book yet.
-If you haven’t read the Finishing School books at all, this will make no sense.
+please note that this blog post contains spoilers for those who have not yet read Manners & Mutiny.
+Read further at your own risk!

 ******* SPOILERS *******

-Many of you were gratifyingly thrilled to see a map of the school included in this final book, but you’ll notice ti wasn’t this one.
+Many of you were gratifyingly thrilled to see an actual schematic map of the school included in this final book, but you’ll notice ti wasn’t the one pictured above.

 Just as some insider trading: we actually discussed whether to use a full internal schematic of the dirigible or if it would be more helpful to have a professional redraw my sketch above.